Did you know that the majority of power line incidents occur in the oil and gas and construction industries?

-With the majority of power line incidents occurring in the oil and gas and construction industries, operators of large equipment (e.g. track hoes, back hoes, gravel/dump trucks) need to know how to protect themselves and their co-workers from coming in contact with overhead and underground power lines when operating and — and how to respond in an emergency.
+Operators of large equipment (e.g. track hoes, back hoes, gravel/dump trucks) need to know how to protect themselves and their co-workers from coming in contact with overhead and underground power lines — and what to do if a contact occurs.

 A utility provider was undertaking a major project that involved upgrading the voltage of existing power lines in a rural area from 250Kv to 500Kv…